PredixDev/px-list-ui-design/README.md

-pdx-list-ui
+px-list-ui
 ===========

-A simple, keyline-delimited blocky list object for Predix Design Extension
+A simple, keyline-delimited blocky list object for Predix Experience